SovereignCloudStack/standards/Standards/scs-XXXX-v1-security-of-iaas-service-software.md

 In both cases a notice of the update MUST be send to the OSBA, so that the compliance will not be revoked.

-If a deployment uses a dependency of the IaaS service software which is affected ba a security issue, this software also MUST be updated with security patches within a reasonable timeframe[^1].
+If a deployment uses a dependency of the IaaS service software which is affected by a security issue, this software also MUST be updated with security patches within a reasonable timeframe[^1].

 An open SBOM list MAY be used to propagate the current version of the software and may be used as proof of updates.